ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 {: step}

 <!--##istutorial#-->
-This tutorial may incur costs.
+Provisioning dedicated instances may incur costs.
 Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}
 <!--#/istutorial#-->